noahehall/theBookOfNoah/0current/architectural thinking/heccya.md

   - uses layers to describe a particular networking system
   - used to guide vendors and developers so communication about products and softwar eprograms interoperate (have a common language)
   - helps frame discussions of protocols and contrast of various technologies
+  - top to bottom: *A Priest Saw Two Nuns Doing Pushups*
+  - bottom to top: *Pimps Dont Need To Sell Pizza Anymore*

 - Layer 7: Application
   - closest to the end user and receives information directly from users and displays incoming data to the user
   - applications themselves do not live at this layer (sit on top of it)
   - facilitates communication through lower layers in order to establish connections
     - e.g. web browsers, telnet and FTP sit on top of layer 7

 - Layer 6: presentation
   - independent of data representation at the application layer
     - i.e. preparation/translation of application data format to network data format (and vice-versa)
   - it presents data to the application, or to the network
     - e.g. encryption & decryption of data for secure transmission

 - Layer 5: Session
   - when two servers need to speak with one another, a session has to be created
   - i.e. setup, coordination (wait time) and termination between applications at each end of the session

 - Layer 4: Transport
   - coordination of the data transfers between systems and hosts
   - i.e. how much data to send, at what rate to send it, where it goes, etc
     - e.g. TCP or UDP

 - Layer 3: Network
   - most of the router functionality networking professions care about
   - responsibile for packet forwarding and routing through different routers
     - e.g. which route does your computer in Miami take to get to the bart station in SF
   - switches that support virtual LANs than span more than one switch subnet
     - because this requires routing capabilities between the physical and virtual LANs

 - Layer 2: Data Link
   - provides node-to-node data transfer between two directly connected nodes
   - handles error correction from the physical layer